IP rate-limiting and white-listing enables one to restrict access to Zato objects based on two sets of conditions:

 With the exception of SSO users, definitions may be of two types: exact or approximate ones.

 Exact - the definition is shared by all Zato server processes and all checks and comparisons of whether it is already reached are serialized.
-This is not as fast as approximate ones but comes with a stronger guarantee that if a limit is reached by one server then all the rest will recognize it immediately.
+This is not as fast as approximate ones but comes with a stronger guarantee that if a limit is reached by one server then all the other servers will recognize it immediately.

 Note that SSO users always use exact definitions, it is not possible to change it to an approximate one.